 View our ‘Travel insurance‘ page here for more information

-If you want your own room, we will give it to you for no extra charge
+If you want your own room on one of our Cuba group tours, we will give it to you for no extra charge

 Here at Locally Sourced we want you to be as comfortable as possible and that’s why we waive the fee for single supplements on our group tours.
 Other tour operators in Cuba will charge anywhere from $450 to $650 for a 15 day tour when you travel to Cuba with them, but at Locally Sourced we don’t charge anything.
 This provides our clients with a considerable cost saving which you can then use for other parts of your adventure (excursions, meals etc.).
 If you would like to share a room with one of your compatriots who you have not met prior to the tour, we can accommodate this as well (single sex sharing only).